 Billing

-Quick deployment: After you run Terraform automation scripts, two preemptible ECS instances with one vCPU and 2 GiB of memory, one VPC, one vSwitch, one EIP, and one HAVIP are created.
-If you release all the resources within 10 minutes, you will be charged a fee of about USD 0.5.
-For more information about billing, see Preemptible instances and Billing overview.
+Quick deployment: After you run Terraform automation scripts, three preemptible ECS instances with one vCPU and 2 GiB of memory, one VPC, one vSwitch, and one HAVIP are created.
+Your expenses depend on how long you keep your ECS instances.
+We recommend that you remove unused resources to avoid additional cost.

-Manual deployment: The fees that you are charged depend on the specifications of the ECS instances and EIP that you create.
+Manual deployment: The fees that you are charged depend on the specifications of the ECS instances that you create.

 Procedure